Przemoo16/Most-Popular-Machine-Learnings-Algorithms/README.md

 An overview of the most popular machine learning algorithms.

-In each section except PCA there are two examples, one easier the second one advanced:
+In each section except PCA and Recommender Systems there are two examples, one easier the second one advanced:
 file_name_1 - easier
 file_name_2 - advanced